 By doing as many of the above as you can will help to strengthen your case and ensure that those liable for your accident are held responsible, and giving your claim a better chance of being successful.

-All employers are required by law to provide a safe working environment for their employees in accordance with the Health and Safety at Work Act 1974.
+All employers are required by law to provide a safe working environment for their employees in accordance with section 2 of the Health and Safety at Work etc Act 1974.
 If they fail to do so, and you sustain an eye injury as a result, they will be found to be in breach of their duty of care to their employees.

 How much compensation for an eye injury at work?
 Further on in the guide, we have put together a table of average compensation amounts awarded for a number of different eye injuries.
 The amount you are paid for your injury will reflect those in the table regardless of where the injury actually took place.
 What will make the overall amount different however, is whether the company you work for were in breach of the Health and Safety rules and regulations and guilty of gross negligence.